CMB-i/classic-snake-game/README.md

 # classic-snake-game
-classic snake game in a console based interface
+classic snake game in a console-based interface completely built using c used ncurses, 2d arrays, unistd